camarilloUcamp/proyecto-1/README.md

 _________________

-## PROJECT 1: STATIC LANDING PAGE WITH HTML AND CSS
+## PROJECT 1: ACME / STATIC LANDING PAGE WITH HTML AND CSS
 - #### Chrome Tested

 This web page was created with the intention of recreating a static landing page using only HTML and CSS (no javascript code included).
 A clone of a commercial page was created **without the use of the original web code** and only its structure and aesthetics were considered.